mmai/bookwyrm-flake/Readme.md

 - wait 30s for the bootstraping of bookwyrm services
 - get the admin code with `sudo nixos-container run bookwyrm -- bookwyrm-manage admin_code`
 - connect to the local service: browse to `firefox https://bookwyrm` and accept the auto-signed ssl certificate.

+## Alternatives

+For an other Bookwyrm flake, see https://git.underscore.world/d/bookwyrm.